Riya-kumari-04/beginnershub-e-learning-website/README.md

 # beginnershub-e-learning-website
-E-learning website is e-learning platform , this is my bca final year project, i have made this project using html,css , Javascript  for frontend , and php,mysql for backend.
+beginnershub is e-learning platform , this is my bca final year project, i have made this project using html,css , Javascript  for frontend , and php,mysql for backend.